lauryou/cse2102-lab5/README.md

 2. **"/welcome"**

 The login.html's form will POST to this endpoint, which will show a different view depending on the inputted information.
 If the email does not contain the "@" character, bad_email.html will be the view.
 If the password length is less than 10, bad_password.html will be the view.
-For both of these views, the user can click to go to the login form again ("/" endpoint) to try again.
+For both of these views, the user can click to go to the login form ("/" endpoint) to try again.
 If the entered information meets both criteria, welcome.html file will be the view.
 This endpoint makes use of the Login class's getEmail() and getPassword() methods.

 3. **"/quiz"**